Fusty/JavaScript-Gotchas/README.md

 You can use (someString in someObject) to test for existence of a property in your object.
-NOTE:  properties set as null, undefined, false, etc. will still result in a true return using "in"
+NOTE:  properties set as null, undefined, false, etc. will still result in a true return using "in" NOTE 2:  this only works for enumerable properties

 ## References vs. Values